Music on the Hill (MOTH)

 All students (new and returning) will attend an in-person placement audition.

-Please click on the button below to fill out the audition form, then a staff member will reach out to you to confirm your audition time:
+Please click on the button below to fill out the audition form.
+A staff member will then reach out to you to confirm your audition time.

 Schedule your audition here!